nadeemkhan02/user-details-web-app/README.md

 ![4](https://user-images.githubusercontent.com/72436577/129221015-9f1fb6a4-9eb2-475f-bbd8-1d2e671d11a7.png)

-step 5:User detail page state when no data is there.
+step 5:User details page state when no data is there.

 ![7](https://user-images.githubusercontent.com/72436577/129224216-46c5e0f2-6c02-493d-889e-44495615a8c8.png)

-step 6:User detail page state when more then one data is there.
+step 6:User details page state when more then one data is there.

 ![6](https://user-images.githubusercontent.com/72436577/129221027-b6bc066c-6319-4058-b67f-060a1f508492.png)